-Results appear in Figure 2.
-Students reported that the curriculum helped them understand urology as a specialty (p<0.001), helped them understand what a career in urology would look like (p<0.001), helped them learn how to perform common procedures in this specialty (p<0.001), gave them a good overview of the urology program at our institution (p<0.001), was generally beneficial to their education (p<0.001), was beneficial to their ability to work with a team (p<0.001), that they would recommend it to their peers (p<0.001), felt that it was intellectually challenging (p<0.001), increased their knowledge of the subject matter (p<0.001), gave them the opportunity to practice the skills taught in the course (p<0.001), and improved their problem-solving (p<0.001).
-Regression modeling on whether the curriculum was beneficial to students' education indicated no significant impact of any demographic or descriptive variables (Model: R^2 =0.253, p=0.905).
-Similarly, independent t-tests compared those students who indicated an interest in surgery vs. those who did not and there were no differences in satisfaction with the curriculum (all ps>0.1).
+peers (p<0.001).
+They also felt that it was intellectually challenging (p<0.001), increased their knowledge of the subject matter (p<0.001), gave them the opportunity to practice the skills taught in the course (p<0.001), and improved their problem-solving (p<0.001).
+Regression modeling on whether the curriculum was beneficial to students' education indicated no significant impact of any demographic or descriptive variables (model: R=0.253, p=0.905).
+Similarly, independent t-tests compared those students who indicated an interest in surgery vs. those who did not and there were no differences in satisfaction with the curriculum (all p>0.1).